Vice President Internal: Katrina Crocker

 Flow Chart of Positions under the VP Internal:

-Hello everyone!
-My name is Katrina Crocker, and I am currently in my third year here at
+Hello Ravens!
+My name is Katrina Crocker, and I am currently in my fourth year here at

 Carleton University with a double major in Law: Law, Policy and Government & Political